In Ordinary Time

 to the sibilance of a hard rain.

-Carolyn Adams’ poetry and art have appeared in Steam Ticket, Aji Magazine, Topology, Change Seven Magazine, and Beatnik Cowboy, among others.
-She is the author of four chapbooks, and has been nominated for a Pushcart prize, as well as for Best of the Net.
+Carolyn Adams’ poetry and art have appeared in Steam Ticket, Cimarron Review, Evening Street Review, Inflection Review, and Blueline Magazine, among others.
+She is the editor and publisher of the Oregon Poetry Calendar.
+Having authored four chapbooks, her full-length volume, Going Out to Gather has been published by Fernwood Press.
+Her poetry has been nominated multiple times for both Best of the Net and a Pushcart prize.
 Read other articles by Carolyn.